 This doesn’t necessarily refer to a shared written or spoken natural language, though there certainly are communities based on those.
 Icelandic, for example, is spoken by just over 300,000 people worldwide.
 This may be a sufficient condition for the recognition of a community based solely on its members speaking Icelandic.

 But let’s explore an example to illustrate how the common tongue of a community is separate from that community’s spoken language.
 The phrase “Tap that” will mean something entirely different within the community of Magic: the Gathering players than the craft brewing community.
-Further, the same phrase may carry a third meaning among executives involved in petroleum extraction, and a fourth among teenage boys.
+Further, the same phrase may carry a third meaning among executives involved in petroleum extraction, and a fourth among UX designers.
 The phrase is in English, but depending on the context of the community in question, a different meaning is conveyed.

 In the context of community, language is specialized and nuanced, and includes dialects with unique lexicons specific to those communities.